umlts/islandora_batch/README.md

 ![Configuration menu](https://cloud.githubusercontent.com/assets/10052068/18972680/23935662-8668-11e6-8a21-4c52d7aac69f.png)

 You should make sure that the path to your `java` executable is correct.
-Optionally, if you have the Drupal Views module enabled, you can also have the module link back to the Batch Queue in its results messages
+The "Auto-remove batch set" option will delete successful batches from the drupal database immediately after the batch completes.
+If this is not selected, and if you have the Drupal Views module enabled, you can also have the module link back to the Batch Queue in its results messages.

 ## Documentation